swup/fragment-plugin/README.md

 ## How rules are matched

 - The first matching rule in your `rules` array will be used for the current visit
-- The rule's `from` and `to` patterns are converted to a regular expression by [path-to-regexp](https://www.npmjs.com/package/path-to-regexp).
-If you want to create an either/or pattern, you can also provide an array of patterns, for example `['/users/', '/users/filter/:filter']`
 - If no rule matches the current visit, the default content containers defined in swup's options will be replaced

 ## How fragment containers are found